Davski/Fifty-Fullstack-Coding-Test/README.md

 make up: Put up containers, networks and volumes.
 make down: Turn off and remove containers and networks.
 make migrate: Run makemigrations and migrate.
-make seed: Seed the database with one user, five sensors and run make seed_reading.
+make seed: Seed the database with one user, five sensors and run make seed_readings.
 make seed_readings: Seed the database with sensor readings from csv file.
 Uses a hacky method under development.
 make test to run all tests, currently no tests exist.
 make clean to turn off and remove containers and networks and also remove volumes.